 Not only at the end of the sprint but during the sprint, the reviews can be held to monitor the team’s performance.
 It’s carried out in order to analyze the scope of work accomplished and adjust the product backlog.
-Such meetings are vital to improve the efficiency of the team and level up the product.
+Such meetings are vital to improving the efficiency of the team and leveling up the product.

 The main goal of the sprint retrospective is to reveal the gaps and room for improvement.
-The meeting and analytics of the sprint results allow the team to optimize the workflow, improve collaboration and delivery processes.
+The meeting and analytics of the sprint results allow the team to optimize the workflow and improve collaboration and delivery processes.

 Benefits of Using Scrum Task Boards